-Girls may choose to come to School by bicycle.
-The bicycle should be parked and secured in one of the cycle shelters, either behind the Sixth Form Block or in the Mary Bennett House car park.
-Girls riding their bicycle to School should wear appropriate high visibility clothing and a helmet.
+Pupils may choose to come to School by bicycle.
+The bicycle should be parked and secured in one of the cycle shelters, either behind the Sixth Form Block, Main Site car park or in the Mary Bennett House car park.
+Pupils riding their bicycle to School should wear appropriate high visibility clothing and a helmet.